-Views of ISIL Ideology

-Major Shane Aguero
+Views of ISIL Ideology Major Shane Aguero

 US Army

 shane.aguero@mail.mil

 The area that has the largest degree of support for ISIL and, by proxy, their ideology is Syria, where 21% of those polled expressed a favorable opinion of ISIL (Galka, 2015; Mauro, 2015).
 2015; Mauro, 2015; Withnall, 2015).
 The next most supportive areas are Nigeria (14%), Tunisia (13%), Senegal and Malaysia (both 11%).
 In 15 other polled nations the level of support was under 10% (Galka, 2015).
 This level of support should not be seen as support for ISIL proper, and thus representative of the total strength of ISIL or their ideology, but rather as the total size of their possible resource pool not their actual level of material support.
-Even in a country with 9% ISIL ideological support (Pakistan), and a population 178 million Muslims, there has only been \sim 70 foreign fighters that have traveled to ISIS controlled territory to fight (Galka, 2016).
-An analogy might be to think how many people support a political ideology, vs how many people vote for that ideology, vs how many people are actively employed by a political party espousing that ideology.
+Even in a country with 9% ISIL ideological support (Pakistan), and a population 178 million Muslims, there has only been ~70 foreign fighters that have traveled to ISIS controlled territory to fight (Galka, 2016).
+An analogy might be to think how many people support a political ideology, vs how many people vote for that ideology, vs how many people volunteer to support that ideology vs how many people are actively employed by a political party espousing that ideology.